-Dynon SkyView can interface with the Vertical Power VP-X System to provide robust monitoring and control of your electrical system via your SkyView system.
-In order to use this feature, a Vertical Power VP-X system is required, along with software license for the VP-X features within SkyView.
+SkyView can interface with the Vertical Power VP-X system to provide robust monitoring and control of your electrical system via your SkyView HDX display.
+To use this feature, a Vertical Power VP-X system is required, along with software license for the VP-X features within SkyView.